 Return to Course Listing

-This one hour interactive distance learning course takes a comprehensive look at the Mechanic’s liens law as it is used in the construction and electrical contractor or subcontractor industry.
-The course is the follow-up to the Mechanic’s Liens, Part 1 course and details the different aspects of the Mechanic’s liens law such remote subcontractor liens, tenant work, competing liens and much more.
+This course is part two of a two-part series examining Mechanic’s liens law as it is used in the construction and electrical contractor or subcontractor industry.
+This one-hour course details the different aspects of the Mechanic’s liens law such remote subcontractor liens, tenant work, competing liens and much more.
 By the end of this class the participant will have a thorough understanding of the Mechanic’s lien laws, how it is affected by sale, foreclosure, bankruptcy, the role of waivers, and other important items insuring a broad knowledge of this subject area and how it can directly affect a construction or electrical contractor’s business.

-- Discuss how mechanic’s liens are prioritized against other types of liens.
+- Discuss how bankruptcy can affect mechanic’s liens

 John Menken has been in corporate education for twenty-eight years.
 His background covers all aspects of enterprise training including instructional design, technical writing, internal consulting, eLearning, multimedia development, mobile learning, web programming and online/standup training, including international, in both soft skills and technical areas.